 Ripple (XRP) is a real-time gross settlement (RTGS) system, which is a specialist money transfer network, currency exchange and remittance network.
 Released in 2012, it was created by the U.S.-based technology company Ripple Labs Inc. and validated by independent servers.
-The currency that is traded is known as XRP (a cryptocurrency).
-By early April 2021, its value rocketed to a three-year high (above $1, despite regulatory concerns).
+The currency that is traded is known as XRP, which is a cryptocurrency.
+Although XRP’s highest value was in 2018, by April 2021, its price skyrocketed to the highest point since then, despite regulatory concerns.
 XRP can be exchanged for most other currencies and helps users avoid wait times associated with banks.
-However, cryptocurrency is relatively volatile, meaning that it can fluctuate.
-A financial advisor can help you figure out what your overall investment plans should look like.
+However, cryptocurrency investments are quite volatile, meaning that values can often fluctuate.
+A financial advisor can help you build an investment plan that includes crypto.

 What Is Ripple (XRP)?